tomwassenberg/certbot-ocsp-fetcher/README.md

 The filename of the OCSP response is the name of the certificate lineage (as used by Certbot) with the DER extension.
 The configuration directory of Certbot, that certbot-ocsp-fetcher uses to process the certificates, defaults to `/etc/letsencrypt`.
-This can be specified by using the `-c/--certbot-dir` parameter.
+This can be changed by using the `-c/--certbot-dir` parameter.
 Note that this doesn't apply when the script is used as a Certbot hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.